lenriquez/cuth-frontend/README.md

 #Cuth-Frontend

-A Frontend for Cuth a Cloud Key Pass
+A Frontend for Cuth, a Cloud Key Pass

 ### Deployment instructions